olinjs/olinjs/deepdives/WebGL/README.md

 To see some cool examples of what you can do with WebGl look [here](https://www.chromeexperiments.com/webgl) or [here](http://madebyevan.com/webgl-water/) to see my favorite.

+Note that this is a vanilla javascript lesson, as in I will not use jquery to select elements or make requests.

 ##Canvas and Setting Context
 Before we do anything, lets talk about how to make graphics in the broswer.
 There are two common ways of doing so.
 Probably the most common is the `<svg>` tag, which when manipulated using D3 can create some powerful interfaces, but we will not talk about that in this lesson.
 The other method is through the `<canvas>` tag, which allows for you to programmatically create graphics through javascript.
 This is done by setting a context for the canvas like so: